spyder-ide/spyder-docs/doc/ipythonconsole.rst

 Using UMR to reload changed modules
 ===================================

-When working with scripts and modules in an interactive session, Python only loads a module from its source file once, the first time it is ``import``-ed.
+When working in an interactive session, Python only loads a module from its source file once, the first time it is ``import``-ed.

-The :guilabel:`User Module Reloader` (UMR), when enabled, automatically reloads modules right in the existing IPython shell whenever they are modified and re-imported.
+Spyder's :guilabel:`User Module Reloader` (UMR) automatically reloads modules right in your existing IPython consoles whenever they are modified and re-imported.
 With UMR enabled, you can test changes to your code without restarting the kernel.

 (Screenshot Editor split in two: Module and code with import of module / Console to show message of the module reloaded)

-UMR is enabled by default and it will provide you with a red ``Reloaded modules:`` message in the console listing the files it has refreshed when it activates.
+UMR is enabled by default, and it will provide you with a red ``Reloaded modules:`` message in the console listing the files it has refreshed when it activates.
 If desired, you can turn it and the message on or off, and prevent specific modules from being reloaded, under :menuselection:`Preferences --> Python interpreter --> User Module Reloader (UMR)`.

 (Screenshot of preferences)